hugojosefson/exceptional-promises/README.md

 ([diff](https://github.com/hugojosefson/exceptional-promises/compare/refactor...wrap)), the call to `foo` has been wrapped to catch anything thrown before the function returns.
 Any outcome of the function call is instead turned into a promise, which is guaranteed not to throw anything, but rather be resolved or rejected.

+When the exception from `foo` is caught and used for rejecting the wrapper promise, that rejection continues through the promise chain, causing the rest of the error handlers to be called with the same rejection: _Can't foo_.